sebasque/sebasque.github.io/src/res/cv.md

 ### USG Academic Honoree Day Scholar
 > [University System of Georgia](https://usg.edu) | 2019
 - Selected as the Academic Recognition Day Scholar from Middle Georgia State University.
-The award is meant to recognize one student from each university within the state of Georgia that demonstrates high academic achievement, makes significant contributions to their local community, and possesses strong leadership qualities.
+The award is meant to recognize one student from each university within the state of Georgia that demonstrates high academic achievement, makes significant contributions to their local community, and possesses strong leadership qualities

 ### Collegiate Cup Hackathon Winner
 > [Georgia Institute of Technology](https://www.cc.gatech.edu/news/617967/collegiate-cup-2019-hackathon-equity-mind) | 2019